pnp/cli-microsoft365/docs/docs/cmd/spfx/project/project-upgrade.md

 ## Remarks

 The `spfx project upgrade` command helps you upgrade your SharePoint Framework project to the specified version.
-If no version is specified, the command will upgrade to the latest version of the SharePoint Framework it supports (v1.12.0).
+If no version is specified, the command will upgrade to the latest version of the SharePoint Framework it supports (v1.12.1).

-Using the `spfx project upgrade` command you can also upgrade your project to the latest preview version of the SharePoint Framework (v1.12.1-rc.3).
-To upgrade project to this preview version, either use the `--preview` option or specify the preview version using the `--toVersion` option, eg. `--toVersion 1.12.1-rc.3`.

 This command doesn't change your project files.
 Instead, it gives you a report with all steps necessary to upgrade your project to the specified version of the SharePoint Framework.
 Changing project files is error-prone, especially when it comes to updating your solution's code.
 This is why at this moment, this command produces a report that you can use yourself to perform the necessary updates and verify that everything is working as expected.